Islamic State claims mosque bombing in south Afghanistan

-In a statement posted late Friday on social media, IS said two of the group’s members shot and killed security guards manning the entrance of the Fatimiya mosque in Kandahar province.
+IS said in a statement posted late Friday on social media that two of the group’s members shot and killed security guards manning the entrance of the Fatimiya mosque in Kandahar province.

 One detonated his explosives at the entrance of the mosque and the other inside.